A LLM-Powered Automatic Grading Framework with Human-Level Guidelines Optimization

+Accurate evaluation of assignments and examinations in a timely manner is vital to learning due to the significance of performance measurement in the learning process \cite{suzen2020textmining}.
+Traditionally, multiple-choice questions (MCQs), which asks students to select the correct answer from distracting options, dominated learning assessment studies.
+While this approach makes data available promptly ~\citep{mohler2011learning, burrows2015eras}, it falls short in proving insights into learners' thinking.
+Open-ended short-answer questions (SAQs) can provide deeper insights into students' answering rationale and knowledge concepts.
+This is because they are known to elicit the thinking path that describes how a student arrives at their conclusion~\citep{leacock2003c-rater}.
+Unfortunately, grading open-ended textual answers is tedious as substantial resources and time are needed to train raters to accurately and consistently code responses~\citep{ roy2015perspective}.
+More importantly, the inconsistent or unfair assessments, caused by diverged interpretations, biases, or mistakes create another challenge to SAQs grading in practice~\citep{suzen2020textmining}.
+To mitigate these issues and provide timely and consistent evaluation, automatic short-answer grading (ASAG) \cite{burrows2015eras} systems have become appealing.
 ASAG, which can be traced back to the 1960s, has bloomed in recent years due to advancements in natural language processing (NLP)~\cite{leacock2003c-rater, xie2024grade}.
 Early ASAG systems often used pattern-matching techniques and hand-crafted features~\cite{leacock2003c-rater}.
 Thus, those systems required intensive human labor to build and were limited to a few specific grading tasks.
 The rise of deep learning (DL) has lessened the amount of burdensome feature designs needed for early ASAG systems.
 DL provides an end-to-end solution that automatically learns to output grading scores from a large number of graded answer samples~\cite{ hassan2018automatic}.
 Due to the strong data-fitting capability of DL models, DL-based ASAG systems are able to be extended to different tasks if a large number of annotated samples are available.
 However, when the annotated sample size is limited, DL-based ASAG systems often face serious over-fitting issues.
 Beyond that, as DL is a black-box model whose results lack interpretation, the application of DL-based ASAG systems is still limited~\cite{condor2024explainable}.